Avengelyne

-Avengelyne [uh-van'-jah-leen] is a fictional Image Universe comic book character created by Rob Liefeld and Cathy Christian.
+Avengelyne is a comic book character created by Rob Liefeld, Cathy Christian and Tony Lobito.
 Avengelyne is an angel who fights the forces of evil and often finds herself face-to-face with demons and monsters.

 Publication history

 The original character design for Avengelyne was based on the likeness of former Vampirella model Cathy Christian.
-Originally published in 1995 by Maximum Press, she was also inspired by Ben Dunn's comic Warrior Nun Areala from Antarctic Press.
+Originally published in 1995 by Maximum Press, she was also inspired by Ben Dunn's comic Warrior Nun Areala from Antarctic Press, the characters then featuring in two crossover series in 1996.

 By the end of the 1990s, Avengelyne had been used in comics by Awesome Entertainment (only one issue published) and Avatar Press.

 Avengelyne returned to comics in the Arcana Studio one-shot Avengelyne vs. Koni Waves in February 2010.
 In July 2011, a new ongoing Avengelyne series debuted at Image Comics under the creative team of Mark Poulton and Owen Gieni.

 Character biography

 As described in an article in Deadline Hollywood: